Morteza-Rastgoo/mori-setup/README.md

    - Verify remote host is reachable
    - Check if SSH port is open
    - Verify username has proper access

+3. **Ollama Connection Issues**:
+   - Make sure Ollama is running (`ollama serve`)
+   - Check if the port is accessible
+   - Verify the model is downloaded

 ## License